Kilmaurs Place: The Ralston family

 Captain William Ralston was factor to the Earl of Eglinton and, as stated, was living in Kilmaurs at The Place in 1793.
 The Statistical Account of Scotland 1791–1799 Vol IX p 365-6 (Kilmaurs) states that : Mr William Ralston, factor to the Earl of Eglinton, lives in this parish, and possesses a large farm.
 His attention to, and dispatch in business, is superior to that of most men.
 The interest of an employer was never better served than Lord Eglinton's is by him; and with such ease does he manage his own affairs, that one would imagine he has none to manage; yet it is this gentleman who subsets at L.5 the acre, the arable land of his farm, and the pasture at L.1 : 14 : 10.
 Under the influence of such gentlemen, agriculture must flourish...William Ralston married Elizabeth Dun on 5 October 1783 in Kilmaurs, Ayrshire.
 Elizabeth Dun died in 1806.
 Children from this marriage were: Gavin Ralston (Cornet, 25th Regiment of Light Dragoon); John Ralston (Lieutenant, 25th Regiment of Light Dragoons); William Ralston who died in 1805, Robert Ralston who was born on 29 June 1788 in Kilmaurs, Ayrshire and died in 1796, at age 8; Mary Ralston was born before 14 September 1793 in Kilmaurs, Ayrshire and died in 1796, about age 3.

+His marriage to Elizabeth Dun seems to conflict with the report in the History of the County of Ayr p453 where it is stated he married his cousin Agnes Ralston.
+This marriage is listed in Scotland's People.
+He was previously "married" to Anny Leitch and there are legal documents relating to this in the NRS, Edinburgh under the ref.
+CC8/6/725.
+A copy of his will in 1837 is held by Scotlands People and his wife was taken to court in 1833 over a possible insurance fraud.
+He was initially a sergeant in the additional companies of the 71st Fraser Highland Regiment in 1778.

 Alexander McDougal Ralston of Warwickhill is buried in the cemetery at Dreghorn Parich Church.
 He died at the age of 64 in 1862.

 A Major Ralston was in the group that witnessed the murder of the 10th Earl of Eglinton by gauger Mungo Campbell at Ardrossan on 24 October 1769.
 The earl was visiting his properties in the area at the time and was accompanied by others, including his then factor, John Foulis.